Best Neutral Running Shoes 2021

 Designers created the shoe using data points from more than 100,000 3D foot scans captured during Fleet Feet’s fit id® outfitting process.
 The data informed every part of the Ikoni’s construction, and it delivered an outstanding fit.

 The updated Ikoni has two versions: the standard Ikoni and the HiVo version.
 HiVo (standing for “high volume”) has a wider, more accommodating fit.
-Although, a wider-footed Fleet Feet tester found both models to be plenty comfortable in the Karhu Ikoni review.
+Although, a wider-footed Fleet Feet tester found both models to be plenty comfortable.

 To go with the stellar fit, the Ikoni uses Karhu’s Fulcrum technology and AeroFoam cushioning for a smooth and stable ride.
 A lightweight feel and comfortable fit for most runners make the Karhu Ikoni an outstanding neutral running shoe that’s capable of tackling most of your workouts.